sidwellr/schotter/schotter2.md

 The goal of schotter2 is to add some parameters to schotter1 so we can try different patterns and make some design adjustments while the program is running.
 This make it much easier to find nice designs.
 For now, we will limit our interaction to key presses; we'll make a more convenient control panel in schotter3.

 Specifically, we want to implement the following commands by pressing the appropriate keys:
-* R: randomize the pattern (like re-running schotter1)
+* R: randomize the pattern
 * S: save the current pattern as a PNG file with the name schotter2.png
 * up/down arrows: increase/decrease the square displacement
 * right/left arrows: increase/decrease the square rotation